Search the Health Library

 No one is turned away because of lack of funds.
 This program is funded through the Congressional Ryan White Care Act Title I, II and IV Programs.
 The program staff, most of whom are women, have many years experience working with HIV positive women and share a long-term commitment to this work, with respect and deep concern for those affected by the HIV epidemic.

 HIV Counseling and Referral Service: HIV counseling and testing is offered to all obstetric registrants at Johns Hopkins and free HIV rapid testing is available to their partners through the Johns Hopkins HIV Women's Health Program.
 In addition, HIV testing and counseling is offered in various settings through community outreach, in partnership with community-based organizations and churches.
-Pre-and-post testing counseling, including prevention advice, is provided by HIV counselors in a non-judgemental manner and individualized based on test results and patient needs.
+Pre-and-post testing counseling, including prevention advice, is provided by HIV counselors in a non-judgmental manner and individualized based on test results and patient needs.

 Those who are identified as HIV infected are enrolled into an outreach program to assist them in coping with their diagnosis and obtaining appropriate health care.
 The outreach staff will assist HIV infected patients with access to health and social services available to HIV infected individuals in Baltimore and the surrounding counties.